-The BMW i3 – now in its seventh year of production – may not be replaced as the company shifts its focus to higher-volume electric vehicles, a senior figure has said.
+The BMW i3 – currently in its seventh year of production – will not be replaced, the company has confirmed, ending months of speculation about the car’s future.

-Speaking to our sister title Auto Express, BMW board member Pieter Nota said it was “difficult to say if the i3 will have a straight successor” as the German carmaker gears up to launch the iX3 SUV in 2020.
+Earlier in 2019, BMW board member Pieter Nota told our sister title Auto express that it was “difficult to say if the i3 will have a straight successor” given the company’s focus on other electric-car segments.

 “The i3 had a pioneering role, it was at the very beginning of BMW’s electrification plans,” he added.
 “But what we are seeing now is that electrification is moving more into the mainstream.”